backstage/backstage/.changeset/wicked-clocks-kneel.md

 '@backstage/plugin-home': patch
 ---

 Added HeaderWorldClock to the Home plugin which is a copy of the HomepageTimer from core-components that has been updated to use props over static config from app-config.yaml.
-To use HeaderWorlClock you'll need to create an array of ClockConfig like this:
+To use HeaderWorldClock you'll need to create an array of ClockConfig like this:

 ```ts
 const clockConfigs: ClockConfig[] = [